JulianSchoenbaechler/grav-plugin-zooming/README.md

     ---
     title: Sample Code With Custom Settings
     zooming:
-        active: true
+        enableGrab: false
-        openSpeed: 100
+        transitionDuration: 0.2
-        closeSpeed: 100
+        zIndex: 2
     ---

-You can also enable globally in the `yaml`, but disable zooming for a particular page:
+You can also disable Zooming for a particular page:

     ---
-    title: Sample Code with Featherlight disabled
+    title: Sample Code with Zooming disabled
     zooming:
         active: false
     ---